hugomflavio/actel/cran-comments.md

-## Package resubmission
+## Package resubmission (2nd revision)

 This is a resubmission.
+As requested by Jelena Saf,
-As requested, in this version I have:
+In this version I have:

+* Included a reference to a supporting paper in the package description

 * Removed markup from the package description